codurance/site/services/training/devops-training.md

 ## Audience

+* Individuals or teams of developers:
+    * looking to build a DevOps culture at their workplace
-* Anyone interested in learning about tools like Docker, and how to build continuous delivery pipelines
+    * interested in learning about tools like Docker
+    * wanting to implement continuous delivery pipelines
 * Some experience with a Unix shell will be helpful, but is not required
 * No experience in a particular language is required